Rucha Hasabnis: Career

 In 2009, she began her acting career with the Marathi drama Chaar Choughi where she played the role of Devika.

-Hasabnis' breakthrough role came in the drama series Saath Nibhaana Saathiya where she played the role of Rashi Modi from 2010 to 2014.
+Hasabnis' breakthrough role came in the drama series Saath Nibhaana Saathiya where she played the role of Rashi Jigar Modi from 2010 to 2014.

 In 2021, in an interview with Times of India & Glitz Vision USA, Rucha announced she is ready to make comeback on TV and waiting for an amazing script.

 Personal life

-Hasabnis was born on 8 February 1988 in Mumbai, Maharashtra, India.
+Rucha Hasabnis was born on 8 February 1988 in Mumbai, Maharashtra, India in a Marathi family.
 On 26 January 2015, she married Rahul Jagdale and took break from acting afterwards.
 On 10 December 2019, she gave birth to a daughter.
 On 7 November 2022 she gave birth to a son.

-In 2020, she's comeback with small screen shoot.
+In 2020, she returned with a small screen shoot.